 Cape Breton University (CBU) is home to Unama’ki College which focuses on the academic study, research and teaching of Mi’kmaw First Nation’s history, culture, language, governance, spirituality and science.
 Courses in Mi’kmaq Studies have been offered at CBU for more than 30 years.

-Unama’ki College is home to the Mi’kmaq Resource Centre (MRC) which contains an impressive collection of secondary documents on all aspects of the Mi’kmaq, as well as related academic subjects.
-Unama’ki College also has two Mi’kmaw Elders in Residence whose role is to assist all students.
+Unama’ki College is home to the L’nu Resource Centre (LRC) which contains an impressive collection of secondary documents on all aspects of the Mi’kmaq, as well as related academic subjects.
+Unama’ki College also has two Mi’kmaw Kisiku on Campus whose role is to assist all students.

 More than 200 Indigenous students attend CBU on a yearly basis.
 Most, but not all, are Mi’kmaq.
 Courses are open to all students, both Indigenous and non-indigenous.